Julian Carroll: Governor of Kentucky

 Carroll was charged with implementing an amendment to the state constitution approved by voters in 1975 to drastically reorganize the state's judicial system.
 The Kentucky Court of Appeals, the state's court of last resort, was renamed the Kentucky Supreme Court, and a new Court of Appeals was created and interposed between the Supreme Court and the state's circuit and district courts.
 The position of county judge was made a purely administrative position, and the office was renamed county judge/executive.
 Historian Lowell H. Harrison opined that the amendment made Kentucky's legal system "a model for the nation."
 Carroll also pushed through legislation eliminating the private bail-bond system.

 Improvements in public schools were the hallmark of Carroll's term.
 Using money from a coal severance tax enacted by Ford's administration and increased revenue from an improving economy, Carroll increased teacher salaries and eliminated fees for required classes.
 He strengthened the Minimum Foundation Program and provided free textbooks.
 A School Building Authority was also created to help poor school districts construct new buildings.
 Vocational and special education were expanded, and a program for gifted and talented students was piloted.
 Consequently, Kentucky improved in most national educational benchmarks, including moving from 46th to 38th nationally in teacher salaries.

 Higher education did not fare as well under Carroll.
-He cut the proposed budget for the state's Council on Higher Education by 40 percent.
-Because of the considerable political clout of the Golden Triangle (Lexington, Louisville and Covington), the University of Kentucky, University of Louisville, and Northern Kentucky University were spared the more severe budget cuts imposed on the state's regional universities.
+He cut the proposed budget for the Kentucky Council on Postsecondary Education by 40 percent.
+Because of the considerable political clout of the Golden Triangle (Lexington, Louisville, and Covington), the University of Kentucky, University of Louisville, and Northern Kentucky University were spared the more severe budget cuts imposed on the state's regional universities.

-As governor of what was the leading coal-producing state in the nation, Carroll advocated the use of coal to alleviate the 1973 energy crisis.
-He was called to testify before several congressional committees and served as an energy adviser to President Jimmy Carter.
+As governor of what was the leading coal-producing state in the nation, Carroll advocated the use of coal to alleviate the 1973 oil crisis.
+He was called to testify before several congressional committees and served as an energy adviser to President of the United States Jimmy Carter.
 At the state level, he created a department of energy and constructed "resource recovery roads" in the state's coalfield regions.
 Among Carroll's other accomplishments were the initiation of a grant program to support the arts and the expansion of the state park system.
 He was one of many who opposed the damming of the Red River, which would have flooded Red River Gorge.
 Carroll was a supporter of a lemon law (that sought to provide a remedy for purchasers of cars that failed to meet quality standards) that was defeated in the 1976 legislative session.